-It’s easy to fall into ruts with our food choices, no matter what type of diet we eat.
-I tend to ingest lots of smoothies, veggie burgers/sandwiches/wraps, salads and rice/bean combos.
-So, when I found a recipe for Spicy Buffalo Cauliflower ‘Wings’, I knew I had try it.
-I haven’t made anything like this since going vegan.
-Hubs loves anything coated in buffalo sauce, so why not give it a go?
-And vegan blue cheese dressing – that had me intrigued.
+I haven’t made anything quite like this since going vegan.
+But the hubs loves anything coated in buffalo sauce, and I was looking to switch things up, so why not give it a go?
+And vegan blue cheese dressing – well that had me intrigued.

-I’m happy to report that this was a very successful recipe test!
+And I’m happy to report that this was a very successful recipe when put to the test!
 No, the cauliflower did not magically taste like chicken.
 But it was still quite tasty – and so was the blue cheese dressing.
 It’s amazing how the textures in this recipe are so similar to the real thing.
 I would definitely make this again.
-Hubs approved ;)

 INGREDIENTS FOR VEGAN BUFFALO BITES:

-1 cup water or soy milk (I used 1/2 cup of each) You can also use oat milk or almond milk.
+- 1 cup water or soy milk (I used 1/2 cup of each) You can also use oat milk or almond milk.

-1 head of cauliflower, chopped into bite-size pieces or cauliflower florets(frozen cauliflower florets can work too but personally I love fresh.)
+- 1 head of cauliflower, chopped into bite-size pieces or cauliflower florets(frozen cauliflower florets can work too but personally I love fresh.)

 Preheat oven to 450°.

-Combine the water and/or soy milk, flour and garlic powder in a bowl and mix well.
+Combine the water and/or soy milk, flour, and garlic powder in a large bowl and mix well.

 Grease a shallow baking dish/pan (I used two small ones) or baking sheet(although a baking sheet might not work as well) with cooking spray or vegetable oil.

 Bake for 18 minutes.*